01satria/Twolingo/README.md

 ---

 Twolingo is a free English learning app that makes studying feel like a game.
-Earn XP, keep your streak alive, compete on the leaderboard, and level up your English — one lesson at a time.
+Earn XP, keep your streak alive, compete on the leaderboard, and level up your English.
+One lesson at a time.

 ---